 • Optional benefits

-How critical illness insurance is sold:
+How critical illness is being marketed :

 • Some critical illness policies are sold alone or combined with other types of critical illness or life insurance coverage.